Tesla is leading the way into a cleaner, electric future.

 Electric Dreams Do Come True

-Dawn of the electric driving era is upon us.
+The dawn of the electric driving era is upon us.

 Well, different data sources have come together quite nicely.
 They dispel the uncertainty related to the question of “How long does a Tesla battery last?”